carlleston/Coursera_Capstone/README.md

 # Coursera_Capstone
-This repository is used to my Cousera Capstone Course
+This repository is used to my Cousera Capstone Course, the goal of this project is use the Fousquare API to clustering a region or neighborhood.